Miscellaneous Items part two

 Allan Batt

-Selwyn was the brother of, Murray Burt, who rode in England, for the Newcastle Diamonds in the late1960's
+John says: Selwyn was the brother of, Murray Burt, who rode in England, for the Newcastle Diamonds in the late1960's

-Dog Tracks in London
+Dog Tracks In London

 Reg Fearman says: At one time there were 33 Greyhound tracks in London, only three remain, Wimbledon Crayford and Romford.